 You or a Loved One Have Health Problems

 The Family and Medical Leave Act provides for unpaid time off if you or a family member are undergoing medical treatment and you need time off from work to deal with that.
 Your state or employer might also offer paid disability benefits.
 You must have worked for your employer for a certain period of time to qualify for most benefits.

 Also check on any employer-provided health insurance benefits to see what happens with your policy if you terminate employment.

 How to Decide When to Quit

-Think smart and carefully plan your departure, so you’re quitting at the best time rather than the worst.
+Think smart and carefully plan your departure so you’re quitting at the best time.
 Consider if there's a way you could turn things around and learn to love your job.
 If not, make the decision to quit on your terms, and have a timeline for your departure in place.

-Taking the time to carefully and professionally tell your boss you’re leaving, as well as negotiating a start date with a new employer and a departure date with your old one can help the whole process run smoothly.
+Take time to carefully and professionally tell your boss that you’re leaving, and negotiate a start date with a new employer and a departure date with your old one to help the whole process move along more smoothly.
 You won’t burn any bridges, and you won’t have to stress about any of the details.
-You’ll be able to focus all your energy on starting your new job the right way and enjoying your brand new position.
+You’ll be able to focus all your energy on starting your new job and enjoying your brand new position.